-When a patient receives a SMS appointment reminder, they may respond with a text message.
-Depending on the response, HotDoc may recognise and action the response accordingly, or send it to the clinic for manual actioning.
+When a patient receives an appointment reminder via SMS, they may respond via SMS reply.
+Depending on the response, HotDoc may recognise and action the response accordingly, or send it to the practice for manual actioning.

 This article will take you through what kind of responses HotDoc recognises, as well as how to process responses through your HotDoc Sidebar.